India and China look to put knotty relations on new footing

 The Hindustan Times reported that more than 200 soldiers of the People’s Liberation Army crossed into what India considers its territory in Ladakh in the western Himalayas last week, and set about building a 2-km (1.2-mile) road there.

-Separately, Modi’s government has eased restrictions on building roads and military facilities along its border with China to close the gap on its neighbor’s superior transport network and take a stronger stance toward Beijing.
+Separately, Modi’s government has eased restrictions on building roads and military facilities along its border with China to close the gap on its neighbour’s superior transport network and take a stronger stance towards Beijing.

-And this week, India extended a $100 million export credit for defense deals with Vietnam, one of China’s rivals for influence in the South China Sea.
+And this week, India extended a $100 million export credit for defence deals with Vietnam, one of China’s rivals for influence in the South China Sea.

-Modi is not the only regional leader seeking strategic influence, defense partners and economic opportunities.
+Modi is not the only regional leader seeking strategic influence, defence partners and economic opportunities.

 Earlier this month Abe visited Bangladesh and Sri Lanka, asserting Tokyo’s interest in a region where it has ceded influence to China.